TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/CozyHosting.md

 <br />

-As we can see, there is a error in the response "Could not resolve hostname testing", let's try to change the hostname to localhost:
+As we can see, there is a error in the response "Could not resolve hostname testing", let's try to inject a command in the username file:

 <br />